Peter Baker (journalist): Career

-After attending college, Baker worked for The Washington Times for two years.
+After attending college, though not graduating, Baker worked for The Washington Times for two years.
 He joined The Washington Post in 1988 as a reporter covering Virginia news.
 He was there for 20 years, covering the White House during the presidencies of Bill Clinton and George W. Bush.
 During his first tour at the White House, Baker co-authored the paper's first story about the Clinton-Lewinsky scandal and was the paper's lead writer during the impeachment battle which ensued.
 He then published his first book, The Breach: Inside the Impeachment and Trial of William Jefferson Clinton through Scribner, a New York Times bestseller based on his coverage of the impeachment proceedings in Congress.
 During his next White House assignment, he covered the travails of Bush's second term, from the Iraq War and Hurricane Katrina to Supreme Court nomination fights and the economy.

 In between the stints at the White House, Baker and his wife, Susan Glasser, were bureau chiefs in Moscow for four years chronicling the rise of Vladimir Putin, the rollback of Russian democracy, the Second Chechen War, and the Beslan school hostage crisis.
 Baker also covered the wars in Afghanistan and Iraq.
 He was the first American newspaper journalist to report from rebel-held northern Afghanistan after September 11, 2001.
 For the next eight months he reported on the overthrow of the Taliban and the emergence of a new government.
 He later was in the Middle East for six months, reporting from inside Saddam Hussein's Iraq and around the region before embedding with the U.S. Marines on the drive to Baghdad.

 In May 2005, Baker published his second book, Kremlin Rising: Vladimir Putin's Russia and the End of Revolution through Scribner, co-written with Glasser, a detailed accounting of Putin's consolidation of power during his first term as president of Russia.
 It was named one of the Best Books of 2005 by The Washington Post Book World.
 While serving as White House correspondent for The Washington Post, he won the Gerald R. Ford Journalism Prize for Distinguished Reporting on the Presidency in 2007 for his "exceptionally trenchant appraisal" of the achievements and shortfalls of the second year of George W. Bush's second term in office.